 In order to provide a solid foundation in reading, writing, and critical thinking the College requires two semesters of lower division work in composition in sequence.
-Students must complete a first-level reading and composition course by the end of their second semester and a second-level course by the end of their fourth semester.
+Students must complete parts A & B reading and composition courses by the end of their second semester and a second-level course by the end of their fourth semester.